Government procurement: Accessibility

-The United States Section 508 and European Commission standard EN 301 549 require public procurement to promote accessibility.
+The United States Section 508, as well as the European Commission standard EN 301 549, require public procurement to promote accessibility.
 This means buying products and technology that have accessibility features built in to promote access for the around 1 billion people worldwide who have disabilities.

 Cost minimization

 Government procurement can have the aspiration of cost minimization.

 Challenges

 Corruption

 A concern with public procurement is corruption; companies have much to gain from bribing public officials to obtain these procurements.
 In societies where corruption is endemic and enforcement is low, public officials are incentivized to accept bribes due to either necessity or greed.
 Academic research shows that discretion in procurement decisions is beneficial in countries with a high level of human capital, but is detrimental in low-human capital jurisdictions.

 Government procurement involves a high risk of corruption, collusion and unwanted favoritism.
 An important role in this has the great size of financial turnover and the complexity of many procurement processes in which businesses interact very closely with politicians and civil servants.
 Often the personal interests of the public officials are not the same as the interests of the public.
 The vulnerability of public buyers to private subversion has led every country to restrict the discretion of procuring entities in what they buy and pay.
 But while the regulation of the private sector empowers public officials and enables them to extract bribes in exchange for regulatory relief, the regulation of government constrains public officials.
 Public procurement regulations reduce the discretion of buyers, typically with the intent of reducing corruption.